 C(Rec,AD,policy) 0.171 1.266 0.065

-Table 4 Consumption equivalent welfare gains in basis points, calculated for policies implemented in a recession with and without aggregate demand effects.
+Table 4 Consumption-equivalent welfare gains in basis points, calculated for policies implemented in a recession with and without aggregate demand effects

 Comparing the policies

-The results presented in section 4.2 and 4.3 indicate that the extension of unemployment benefits is the clear ‘bang for the buck’ winner.
+The results presented in sections 4.2 and 4.3 indicate that the extension of unemployment benefits is the clear “bang for the buck” winner.
 The extended UI payments are well targeted to consumers with high MPCs and high marginal utility, giving rise to large multipliers and welfare improvements.
-The stimulus checks come in about equal when measured by their multiplier effect, but are a distant second when measured by their welfare effects.
+The stimulus checks come in about equal when measured by their multiplier effect but are a distant second when measured by their welfare effects.
 The stimulus checks have large multipliers because the money gets to consumers at the beginning of the recession and is therefore most likely to be spent during the recession when spending passes through to productivity.
-However, the checks are not well targeted to high MPC consumers, so even though the funds arrive early in the recession, they are spent out more slowly than the extended unemployment benefits.
+However, the checks are not well targeted to high-MPC consumers, so even though the funds arrive early in the recession, they are spent out more slowly than the extended unemployment benefits.
 Furthermore, the average recipient of a stimulus check has a much lower marginal utility than consumers receiving unemployment benefits, so the welfare benefits of this policy are substantially muted relative to UI extensions.

-The payroll tax cut policy does poorly by both measures: it has a low overall multiplier and negligible welfare benefits.
-This is because the funds are slow to arrive, so the subsequent spending often occurs after the end of the recession, and because the payments are particularly badly targeted—they go only to employed consumers.
+The payroll tax cut policy does poorly by both measures: It has a low overall multiplier and negligible welfare benefits.
+The reasons are that the funds are slow to arrive, so the subsequent spending often occurs after the end of the recession, and that the payments are particularly badly targeted—they go only to employed consumers.

 While it is clear from the analysis that the extended unemployment benefits should be the first tool to use, a disadvantage of them is that they are limited in their size.
 If a larger fiscal stimulus is deemed appropriate, then stimulus checks provide an alternative option that will stimulate spending during the recession even if the welfare benefits are substantially lower than the UI extension.